Articles

 All mutual funds houses undertake KYC (Know Your Customer) compliance in pursuance of the Prevention of Money Laundering Act, 2002, and SEBI (Securities & Exchange Board of India) guidelines.
 This process is made mandatory by the market regulator so that the transactions are seamlessly linked to the investor.
 Since PAN is the compulsory document towards Proof of Identity, it serves as a unique link for the stakeholders concerning all the transactions in the financial markets, be it with stockbrokers, depository participants or mutual funds, etc.

-What is Corporate Bond Fund - Features, Returns and Taxation
+What is Corporate Bond Fund?
+Features & Taxation

 A Corporate Bond Fund is an open-ended debt scheme predominantly investing in AA+ and above rated corporate bonds.
-Minimum investment in corporate bonds – 80% of total assets (only in AA+ and above rated corporate bonds.
-Corporate Bonds are one of the predominant sources of funds for the companies willing to borrow from the market, apart from the borrowings from banks and financial institutions.
+These funds are mandated by SEBI to invest a minimum of 80% of total assets in AA+ and above rated corporate bonds.
+To further clarify, corporate Bonds are one of the predominant sources of funds for the companies willing to borrow from the market, apart from the borrowings from banks and financial institutions.

 Know About Mutual Funds Cut Off Time